aytekinkaplan/Driplane/README.md

 # Driplane: Web Panel E2E Tests

-Driplane is an automation testing project developed using **Java Selenium**, **TestNG**, and **Maven**.
+This repository is an automation testing project developed using **Java Selenium**, **TestNG**, and **Maven**.
 This project aims to optimize the testing process of web applications by leveraging Selenium's powerful automation capabilities and TestNG's robust testing framework.

 ## Key Features: